A Bible Study by Jack Kelley

 These verses refer to the Hebrew Mazzaroth, later corrupted into Babylonian Astrology.
 Hebrew tradition holds that Adam, Seth, and Enoch picked 12 constellations of stars, each with a major star and 3 minor ones (called decans) and named them in such a way as to tell the gospel story.
 Being a nomadic people who slept in the open with their flocks, generations of fathers could point out these constellations to their sons at night and use them to teach the redemption story.
-This was to give hope to the sons, who had heard stories of the fall of Man and his expulsion from the Garden.
+This was to give hope to the sons, who had heard stories of the Fall, and our expulsion from the Garden.
 It taught them that one day God would send His Son to redeem them.
 Their faith in God’s promise, written in the stars, is what saved them from their sins.

 Evidence shows that the Sphinx in Egypt is a monument to the Mazzaroth with the head of a woman (Virgo) and the body of a lion (Leo) combining the 1st and 12th signs and completing the circle of redemption.
-Some experts contend that the particular kind of erosion the sphinx has experienced could only have occurred if it had spent a period of time under water.
+Some experts contend that the particular kind of erosion the sphinx has experienced could only have occurred if it had spent a period of time underwater.
 If so, it’s a pre-flood memorial to the Gospel in the Stars.

 In ancient Babylon, the 12 constellations were given different names, most of which bore no resemblance to the original Hebrew, and the 12 signs of the Zodiac were born taking God completely out of the picture.
 The Babylonian names survive to this day and are the basis for the false religion we call astrology.
 This was one of the enemy’s early attempts to deprive mankind of the Gospel story.
 There is speculation among archeologists and astrologers alike that the Tower of Babel may have been dedicated to the study of astrology.
 Signs of the Zodiac have been found in the ruins of similar ancient towers.
-In Israel the study of Astrology was a sin punishable by death (Deut.
+In Israel, the study of Astrology was a sin punishable by death (Deut.
 18:9-12 KJV).

 In the heavens he has pitched a tent for the sun, which is like a bridegroom coming forth from his pavilion, like a champion rejoicing to run his course.